openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/python/migration_other_python_generators.md

 ### Object property spec case
 This was done because when payloads are ingested, they can be validated against N number of schemas.
 If the input signature used a different property name then that has mutated the payload.
-So SchemaA and SchemaB must both see the camelCase spec named variable.
+So SchemaA and SchemaB must both see the pascalCase spec named variable.
-Also it is possible to send in two properties, named camelCase and camel_case in the same payload.
+Also it is possible to send in two properties, named pascalCase and camel_case in the same payload.
 That use case should work, so spec case is used.

 ### Parameter spec case